“HELL YEAH WE'RE USING @SlackHQ AT WORK I. LOVE. SLACK.”

 You’ve probably heard about Slack’s exponential growth.
-And you may have read about how the internal-communication platform — now just two years old — is already used by more than 30,000 teams and valued at over $1 billion.
+And you may have read how the internal-communication platform — now just two years old — is already used by more than 30,000 teams and valued at over $1 billion.
 But have you visited its Twitter Wall of Love?

 These tweets are real, and they're the stuff of founders’ dreams.
 And yet Slack hasn’t run any big integrated marketing campaigns — they don't have an elaborate email strategy or buy million-dollar billboards.
 (In fact, they hit those user numbers without a CMO.)
 So how did the company not only launch with enviable momentum, but so quickly win users' hearts?
 If there’s one theme that emerges when founder Stewart Butterfield talks about Slack's success, it’s that the company made customer feedback the epicenter of its efforts.

 In this exclusive interview, Butterfield — previously one of the founders of Flickr— reveals how the company’s go-to-market strategy worked like gangbusters.
 Here, he explains the importance of prioritizing your product’s unique features (and why you can let go of the rest), and shares tips for becoming essential to your customers right away.

 Slack started working on the app at the end of 2012. (“Never mind the part where we first tried to make a web-based massively multiplayer game and failed,” Butterfield quips — another story for another article.)
 And by March 2013, he and his team had enough to work with that they were using the product themselves.
 Still, they knew that they represented just one team dynamic of a nearly infinite set; by May of that year, they were ready for more users.